 Our live plants are shipped in boxes that made from recycled paper, and often times plants are shipped in boxes that have been recycled from local businesses.
 Rather than send boxes to the landfill, we believe in reusing them.

 Using Mulch to Conserve Water

-We believe the Mother Earth’s soil must be protected, maintained, built and nourished.
+We believe Mother Earth’s soil must be protected, maintained, built and nourished.
 Our farm uses mulch to conserve water and enhance our soil structure.
-Our mulch is all natural, consisting of dead leaves, branches and other plant debris which accumulate on our farm.
+Our mulch is all natural, consisting of wood chips, dead leaves, branches and other plant debris which accumulate on our farm.
 Bacteria, fungi and other living organisms use these raw organic materials for food, a process we know as decay, which is nature's way of returning to the earth the raw materials borrowed by previous generations of plants.

 Mulching makes our farm’s maintenance more efficient while also encouraging better plant growth and development, and makes all farm maintenance operations easier.

-All Natural, non-GMO Seeds
+All Natural, non-GMO Plants and Seeds

 Biological Pest Control

 By building up populations of beneficial insects, we are able to combat harmful pests.
 These beneficial insects, including ladybugs, help us by eating adult pests and eating pest eggs.
 Ladybug colonies are frequently spotted at Tyler Farms along with other beneficial insects that work as our biological pest controllers.